 If you sense a call by God to make a real difference in the U.S. military personnel and their families please give prayerful consideration regarding your involvement.
-Current applications are being considered for the 2016 term and should be submitted by December 15th, 2015.
+For further infomration regarding the 2 years of Pastoral Care training required, please view the criteria below.

 Goal: The purpose of the Military Chaplaincy ministry is to equip gifted and called men and women to fulfill their chaplaincy role for the U.S. armed forces within the mission and vision focus of the Rock Church.